 Focusing on small business “leaders” (those who are willing to innovate in order to grow their business), BCG identified three growth drivers:

-Using Tech to Become More Efficient – Scalability has always been an issue for small businesses, but BCG’s research has shown that more companies are now harnessing custom spreadsheets and administration tools to manage their staff.
+Using Tech to Become More Efficient – Scalability has always been an issue for small businesses, but BCG’s research has shown that more companies are now harnessing custom spreadsheets and administration tools like bookmarks to manage their stuff, you can read it later for a detailed understanding.
 Additionally, the use of big data is also helping small businesses build up a better picture of their potential market and refine their services accordingly.

 Online Networks for Greater Flexibility – Another reason small businesses have been able to thrive thanks to modern technology is through cloud services and networks.
 Backed up by a separate study by Deloitte which concluded that cloud services are the key to small business growth, BCG found that companies that utilize solutions such as infrastructure, platform and software as a service (IaaS, PaaS, and SaaS) are able to build scale without large capital expenditure.